 Hello Avid Readers.
 Welcome to another book review.
 Today, I’m sharing my thoughts about Coraline by Neil Gaiman.
-A standalone paranormal tale written for children but loved by adults too.
+A short standalone paranormal tale written for children but loved by adults too.

 Last year, I decided that mini-reviews were the way forward for this particular book blogger. 😉 This means that I only write full detailed reviews for the books I receive from authors, publishers and PR organisers (ARCs).

 This post contains affiliate links (marked *).
 If you buy anything using my links, I'll receive a small commission from the sale, which helps run this book blog.
 Thanks. 🙂

 Published by Bloomsbury Childrens on 2 November, 2009

 Narrator: Neil Gaiman

 The day after they moved in, Coraline went exploring....